KumihoIO/kumiho-SDKs/README.md

 pytest
 ```

 If `KUMIHO_AUTH_TOKEN` (or the file fallback) is not configured, the fixtures automatically skip the live scenarios and print a message describing the required environment.
-Once the token is present, the suite will use it to call the server with `Authorization: Bearer <token>` headers and will propagate any optional `KUMIHO_TENANT_HINT` metadata as well.
+Once the token is present, the suite will use it to call the server with `Authorization: Bearer <token>` headers; the multi-tenant routing is resolved automatically via discovery.

 To explicitly exercise the full Firebase → Supabase → Neo4j path against a running server, target the `tests/test_live_e2e.py::test_firebase_supabase_neo4j_roundtrip` case: